-Almost all of our contract revenues related to upfront or milestone payments received from UCB.
+Almost all of our contract revenues consist of upfront or milestone payments received from UCB.
 UCB made a nonrefundable commercial milestone payment of \$2.0 million in March 2007, which we recognized upon achievement of the milestone.
-In connection with the expansion of our agreement with UCB in 2006, UCB made an upfront payment of \$5.0 million and subsequently an additional payment of \$10.0 million upon exercise of its rights to develop and commercialize JZP-6 for the treatment of fibromyalgia syndrome.
+In connection with the expansion of our agreement with UCB in 2006, UCB made an upfront payment of \$5.0 million and subsequently an additional payment of \$10.0 million in September 2006 upon exercise of its rights to develop and commercialize JZP-6 for the treatment of fibromyalgia syndrome.
 These payments are being recognized as revenue through 2019, the estimated performance period of the contract.
-This amortization resulted in contract revenues of \$280,000 and \$252,000 in the three months ended March 31, 2008 and 2007, respectively.
+This amortization resulted in contract revenues of \$280,000 in each of the three months ended June 30, 2008 and 2007 and \$560,000 and \$532,000 in the six months ended June 30, 2008 and 2007, respectively.